olemb/dbfread/README.rst

   tested with Visual FoxPro, but should work well with other variants.)

-* support for 9 field types (date, float, integer, logical, memo, numeric, text, time and the Visual FoxPro specific flags).
-New types can be added by subclassing ``FieldParser``
+* support for 9 widely used field types with more to come.
+Custom types can be added by subclassing ``FieldParser``

 * reads ``.FPT`` memo files with both text and binary memos (and soon ``.DBT`` files)